samumantha/EODIE/docs/Use.rst

 | **default:** None

 | ``--epsg_for_csv``
-| If --input_type is .csv, a spatial reference system needs to be defined separately for a successful to a shapefile, as it is not a part of the file structure.
+| If --input_type is .csv, a spatial reference system needs to be defined separately for a successful conversion to a shapefile, as it is not a part of the file structure.
 | **type:** String
 | **default:** None